Snew: Recordings

 SNEW has released three albums.
 Their debut album, entitled SNEW You, was released its in 2008, We Do What We Want in 2010, and What's It To Ya in 2012.
 All three albums were produced by Bobby Owsinski, as was their most recent 2014 single "Thunderdog," the first with the expanded lineup featuring Spickle on rhythm guitar.
 In 2009, the band collaborated on a version of Deep Purple's "Highway Star" with noted fusion guitarist Allan Holdsworth, which was released as a single.

-The band has always worked with a who's who of skilled rock craftsman.
+The band has always worked with a who's who of rock craftsman.
 We Do What We Want (recorded at The Village Recorders (studio) in West Los Angeles, California) was engineered and mixed by Grammy winner Ed Cherney.
-What's It To Ya (recorded at Total Access Recording in Redondo Beach, California) was engineered and mixed by the illustrious Ken Scott (The Beatles, David Bowie, Elton John, Supertramp).
-The band has also utilized the skills of a number of legendary rock photographers, with the photos for the SNEW You album cover taken by Robert M. Knight, the second album photos taken by Edward Colver] and the third by Neil Zlozower.
+What's It To Ya (recorded at Total Access Recording in Redondo Beach, California) was engineered and mixed by the Ken Scott (The Beatles, David Bowie, Elton John, Supertramp).
+The band has also utilized the skills of a number of rock photographers, with the photos for the SNEW You album cover taken by Robert M. Knight, the second album photos taken by Edward Colver, and the third by Neil Zlozower.

 The group has deliberately eschewed record labels, preferring DIY in order to maintain creative control, although What's It To Ya was released in Japan through Hydrant Records and distributed by EMI Music Japan.
 The video for "Pull My Stinger" can be seen on Japan's WOWOW music channel Unusual for a band with no label ties, SNEW ran advertising spots during That Metal Show in 2010, 2012 and 2013.